 There is an increasing interest in the Internet of Things (IoT) enabled smart buildings.
 The main question is: what are the key challenges, which must be addressed to effectively manage and analyze the big data for IoT enabled smart buildings.
 There is a need for the systematic literature review to understand the challenges and the solutions to overcome such challenges.
 Using the SLR approach, 22 relevant studies were identified and reviewed in this paper.
 The data from these selected studies were extracted to identify the challenges and relevant solutions.
 The findings from this research paper will serve as a knowledge base for researchers and practitioners for conducting further research and development in this important area.

-Gill, AQ, Behbood, V, Ramadan-Jradi, R & Beydoun, G 2017, 'IoT architectural concerns: a systematic review', Proceedings of the Second International Conference on Internet of things, Data and Cloud Computing, International Conference on Internet of things and Cloud Computing, ACM, Cambridge, United Kingdom, pp. 1-9.View/Download from: UTS OPUS or Publisher's site
+Gill, AQ, Behbood, V, Ramadan-Jradi, R & Beydoun, G 2017, 'IoT architectural concerns: a systematic review', Proceedings of the Second International Conference on Internet of things, Data and Cloud Computing, International Conference on Internet of things and Cloud Computing, ACM, Cambridge, United Kingdom, pp. 1-9.View/Download from: Publisher's site

 There is increasing interest in studying and applying Internet of Things (IoT) within the overall context of digital-physical ecosystems.
 Most recently, much has been published on the benefits and applications of IoT.
 The main question is: what are the key IoT architectural concerns, which must be addressed to effectively develop and implement an IoT architecture?
 There is a need to systematically review and synthesize the literature on IoT architectural challenges or concerns.
 Using the SLR approach and applying customised search criteria derived from the research question, 22 relevant studies were identified and reviewed in this paper.
 The data from these papers were extracted to identify the IoT architectural challenges and relevant solutions.
 These results were organised into to 9 major challenge and 7 solution categories.
 The results of this research will serve as a resource for practitioners and researchers for the effective adoption, and setting future research priorities and directions in this emerging area of IoT architecture.

-Alzoubi, Y & Gill, A 2015, 'An Agile Enterprise Architecture-Driven Model for Geographically Distributed Agile Development', Transforming Healthcare Through Information Systems: Proceedings of the 24th International Conference on Information Systems Development, International Conference on Information Systems Development, Springer International Publishing, Harbin, China, pp. 67-77.View/Download from: UTS OPUS or Publisher's site
+Alzoubi, Y & Gill, A 2015, 'An Agile Enterprise Architecture-Driven Model for Geographically Distributed Agile Development', Transforming Healthcare Through Information Systems: Proceedings of the 24th International Conference on Information Systems Development, International Conference on Information Systems Development, Springer International Publishing, Harbin, China, pp. 67-77.View/Download from: Publisher's site

 Agile development is a highly collaborative environment, which requires active communication (i.e. effective and efficient communication) among stakeholders.
 The active communication in geographically distributed agile development (GDAD) environment is difficult to achieve due to many challenges.
 Literature has reported that active communication play critical role in enhancing GDAD performance through reducing the cost and time of a project.
 However, little empirical evidence is known about how to study and establish active communication construct in GDAD in terms of its dimensions, determinants and effects on GDAD performance.
 To address this knowledge gap, this paper describes an enterprise architecture (EA) driven research model to identify and empirically examine the GDAD active communication construct.
 This model can be used by researchers and practitioners to examine the relationships among two dimensions of GDAD active communication (effectiveness and efficiency), one antecedent that can be controlled (agile EA), and four dimensions of GDAD performance (on-time completion, on-budget completion, software functionality and software quality).